 Spain – Sevilla – NO8DO (No me ha dejado)

 Oh, Sevilla.
 The romance of Sevilla engages your senses and stirs your emotions.
 It will be hard to leave this place.
-We came here for a week, intending to make a couple of excursions out of town but there was no way I was going to leave Sevilla and go anywhere else.
+We came here for a few weeks, intending to make a couple of excursions out of town but there was no way I was going to leave Sevilla and go anywhere else.
 With the charm, character, atmosphere, food, culture and history that Sevilla offers, months here would not be enough.
 So much Spain, so little time.
 Aye.

 Seville is the heart and soul of Andalucia.
 It’s home to bullfighting, flamenco, tapas and the famous Spanish siesta (more on that later).
 The old city, the monuments, palaces, gardens, narrow streets, restaurants, tapa bars, bakery cafes, orange trees, the beautiful Guadalquivir river with it’s promenade and the Sevillian people all draw you in and hold tight.
 You feel right at home, part of the culture, part of the history, part of the daily scene.